Incremental Materialized View: How to Keep Derived State Fresh in Real Time

 PostgreSQL (native)

-No — full refresh overwrites the entire dataset
+No — full refresh overwrites everything

 Minutes to hours (scheduled)